-Norco (hydrocodone and acetaminophen) is composed of a narcotic pain reliever (hydrocodone) that is classified as a full opioid agonist.
+Norco (hydrocodone and acetaminophen) is composed of a pain reliever (hydrocodone) that is classified as a full opioid agonist.
 This means it is similar to morphine, heroin, oxycodone, and other opioid drugs.
 It also contains acetaminophen, the main active ingredient in Tylenol and many other nonprescription painkillers.
-Norco is primarily prescribed as a painkiller for people with serious chronic pain or post-operative pain.
+Norco is primarily prescribed for people with moderate to severe pain.1,2

 Norco vs. Vicodin

-Both Norco and Vicodin are prescription narcotic medications – opioid analgesics that are prescribed for pain relief.
+Both Norco and Vicodin are prescription opioid medications that are prescribed for pain relief.
 Both of the drugs contain acetaminophen and hydrocodone bitartrate, and they are classified by the United States Drug Enforcement Administration as Schedule II drugs.
-Drugs in this class have a moderate potential for abuse and addiction and require a prescription to be legally obtained.
+Drugs in this class have a high potential for abuse and harm.3

 The major difference between Vicodin and Norco relates to the ratio of hydrocodone to acetaminophen in the drug.

-- Vicodin is 500 mg acetaminophen with 5 mg hydrocodone.
+- Vicodin is 300mg acetaminophen with 5mg hydrocodone.

-- Vicodin ES consists of 750 mg acetaminophen with 7.5 mg hydrocodone.
+- Vicodin ES consists of 300mg acetaminophen with 7.5mg hydrocodone.

-- Vicodin HP is listed as 660 mg acetaminophen with 10 mg hydrocodone.
+- Vicodin HP is listed as 300mg acetaminophen with 10mg hydrocodone.

 Effects of Norco